MonashMath/SCI1022/Unix-CLI.md

 By now, you don't have to worry about most of the fields output by `ls -l` (we will go back to this in [Section 1.4](#14-file-and-directory-permissions)), but note that the long form lists a date and a time (timestamp in computer science parlance) that indicates the last time the file was modified.
 The number before the date is the *size* of the file, measured in [bytes](https://en.wikipedia.org/wiki/Byte).

-A second powerful `ls` variant is `ls -r -t -l`, which lists the long form of each file or directory in reversed order of how recently it was modified (*reversed* so that the most recently modified entries appear at the bottom of the screen for easy inspection).
+A second powerful `ls` variant is `ls -t -l`, which lists the long form of each file or directory ordered by modification date, above the newest and at the bottom the oldest. `ls -r -t -l` do the same in reverse order.
 This is particularly useful when there are a lot of files in the directory but you want to identify the ones that were recently modified.
 An example is as follows:

 ```bash
 $ ls -rtl sentence*